learn-co-curriculum/css-layout-types/README.md

 ## Overview

-This lesson will discuss sizing elements and the differences between using pixels, ems, and percents.
+This lesson will discuss sizing elements and the differences between using pixels, ems, percents, and the overflow property.

 ## Objectives

-1. Explore different CSS layout types.
+1. CSS layout types: Fixed, Elastic, and Fluid.
+2. Sizing properties: width, min-width, max-width, height, min-height, and max-height.
-2. Sizing elements using (px) pixel values.
+3. Sizing elements using (px) pixel values.
-2. Sizing elements using (em) em values.
+4. Sizing elements using (em) em values.
-3. Sizing elements using (%) percent values.
+5. Sizing elements using (%) percent values.
-4. Sizing properties: width, min-width, max-width, height, min-height, and max-height.
+6. Overflow property.
+7. Creating fluid heights.

 ## Scaling Elements

-<iframe width="640" height="480" src="https://www.youtube.com/embed/E9PFJLlJJ8Q?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube.com/embed/videoseries?list=PLj148bJp5wixkMfkKeoVyCK3gc2bAL9U1" frameborder="0" allowfullscreen></iframe>

 *Note: Slides for this lecture video are provided in the resources at the bottom of this lesson.*